MarkPearlCoZa/Blog_General/_posts/2016-08-04-Stage-Model-of-Software-Development.md

 **Software development is about people, and only incidently about computers.**

-Stage Model of Software Development tries to answer 4 questions related to software development:

 ## What is the stage model ##

 Think of software development like putting on a performance with a set of actors.